slevithan/oniguruma-parser/README.md

 # `oniguruma-parser`

 This library was originally built for [Oniguruma-To-ES](https://github.com/slevithan/oniguruma-to-es).
-It can be used to create, validate, and traverse ASTs for Oniguruma regular expressions.
+It can be used to validate and optimize Oniguruma regular expressions and to create, traverse, and transform Oniguruma ASTs.

-The primary function is `toOnigurumaAst`, which returns an Oniguruma AST generated from an Oniguruma pattern.
+The core function is `toOnigurumaAst`, which returns an Oniguruma AST generated from an Oniguruma pattern.

 ```ts
 function toOnigurumaAst(